 FIGURE LEGENDS

 Figure 1: Illustration of the linking attack.
 The publicly available anonymized phenotype dataset contains q phenotype measurements and the HIV Status for a list of n individuals.
 The genotype dataset contains the variant genotypes for m individuals.
 The genotype-phenotype correlation dataset contains q phenotypes, variants, and their correlations.
-The attacker performs genotype prediction for all the variants.
-The attacker then links the phenotype dataset to the genotype dataset by matching the genotypes.
+The attacker predicts genotypes of n individuals in phenotype dataset using the phenotype measurements.
+The attacker then links the phenotype dataset to the genotype dataset by matching the predicted genotypes to the genotype dataset.
 The linking potentially reveals the HIV status for the subjects in the genotype dataset.
 The IDs and HIV Status are colored to illustrate how the linking combines the entries in the two datasets.
 The grey-shaded columns are not used for linking.

 Figure 2: Illustration of genotype-expression associations and linking attacks (a) Schematic representation of expression-genotype relationships.
 The trimodal gene expression distribution and the joint genotype-expression distribution are shown.
 The conditional distribution of expression given each genotype is illustrated with box plots in different colors corresponding to each genotype.
 The genotypes and expression levels are correlated (ρ) as indicated by the line fit.
 In the extremity-based joint distribution, when the genotype value is 0, a uniform probability is assigned for expression values where extremity is smaller than δ (Green rectangle).
 For a genotype value 1, no probability is assigned.
 When genotype value is 2, the probability is uniformly distributed over expression values for which extremity is greater than δ (Purple rectangle).
 Simplified extremity-based model utilizes the same distribution by setting δ to 0.
 In this case, when genotype is 0, joint probability is distributed uniformly over expression levels with negative extremity (Green rectangle).
-When genotype is 2, uniform probability is assigned to expression levels with positive extremity (Purple Rectangle). (b) Illustration of the three step linking process.
-The first step entails selecting phenotypes and genotypes to be used in linking.
-The second step entails predicting the genotypes.
-The third step entails linking predicted genotypes to the genotype dataset.
+When genotype is 2, uniform probability is assigned to expression levels with positive extremity (Purple Rectangle). (b) Illustration of the three step linking process: selecting phenotypes and genotypes to be used in linking (step one), predicting the genotypes (step two), linking predicted genotypes to the genotype dataset (step three).
 The attacker can also estimate the reliabilities of the linkings using the first distance gap metric.

 Figure 3: Illustration of computation of the individual characterizing information (ICI) and correct predictability of genotypes.
 ICI for a set of n variant genotypes is computed using the genotype distributions of the variants, as illustrated by the histogram plots under each variant.
 Each genotype contributes to ICI additively with the logarithm of reciprocal of the genotype frequency (illustrated by the genotype distributions).
 Given an eQTL where genotype of variant V1 is correlated to expression of gene 1 (E1), the predictability of the genotype given expression level is e is computed in terms of the entropy of conditional genotype distribution, given expression level e.
 The conditional distribution is built by slicing the joint distribution at expression level e.